CodingFactoryT/Part-DB-server/README.md

   <li>The total value of all parts with price information is shown under statistics</li>
   <li>The cost of a project is displayed in its info tab (currently only works if all parts have at least one price information)</li>
   <li>The parts can now be grouped by storage location</li>
+  <li>The total amount of parts currently shown in the BOM is displayed in the "Amount" column</li>
 </ul>

 <br>